MSc in Compliance – Year 1&2

 Course Content

-The course is made up of eight modules:
+The course is made up of nine modules:

 1. Ethics and Corporate Governance